AdaCore/gnatcoll-core/docs/scripting.rst

 can chose at run time whether or not to activate the support for a specific language.

-|Tip| Optional support is provided for the *gtk+* library.

-Likewise, extensions are provided if the gtk+ libraries were found on your system.
-These provide a number of Ada subprograms that help interface with code using this library, and help export the corresponding classes.
-This support for gtk+ is also optional, and you can still build GNATColl even if gtk+ wasn't installed on your system (or if your application is text-only, in which case you likely do not want to depend at link time on graphical libraries).

 .. index:: test driver
 .. index:: testing your application